Redlands Historic Preservation Fortnight 2017 is in the record books. For six events in

-Over two weeks, six events, sponsored by Redlands Conservancy and Redlands Area Historical Society, will focus attention on the benefits of historic preservation in our town.
+Over two weeks, six events, sponsored by Redlands Conservancy and Redlands Area Historical Society, focused attention on the benefits of historic preservation in our town.

-THE OPENING EVENT, THE FORTNIGHT RECEPTION ON MAY 8, will celebrate another piece of Redlands’ heritage, the Historical Glass Museum at 1157 North Orange Street.
-Located in the Jerome Seymour House, the museum has been the home of the largest collection of American glass in the United States.
-Redlands Conservancy is recognizing the museum this year as the recipient of the organization’s Adaptive Reuse Award, given each year to the owner of a structure which has been successfully reused in such a way that it contributes to the character of the town.
+THE OPENING EVENT, THE FORTNIGHT RECEPTION on May 8, celebrated another piece of Redlands’ heritage, the Historical Glass Museum at 1157 North Orange Street.
+Located in the Jerome Seymour House, the museum is the home of the largest collection of American glass in the United States.
+Redlands Conservancy recognized the museum as the 2017 recipient of the organization’s Adaptive Reuse Award, given each year to the owner of a structure which has been successfully reused in such a way that it contributes to the character of the town.

-At the reception, which is free and open to the public, the Conservancy will also recognize any new inductees into Club 125, the listing of structures 125 years and older.
+At the reception, the Conservancy also recognized 3 new inductees into Club 125, the listing of structures 125 years and older.
 This year’s inductees were built in 1892, four years after Redlands’ incorporation.

-CALIFORNIA STATE HISTORIC RESOURCES COMMISSION MEETING on Wednesday, May 10 in Pasadena – At that meeting, Conservancy vice-president Donn Grenda will hear the nomination of his 1912 Craftsman home, the Dunn House, to the National Register of Historic Resources.
-Members plan to return to Pasadena on May 12 and 13 for the California Preservation Foundation Conference.
-The public is welcomed to register for that conference separately.
+CALIFORNIA STATE HISTORIC RESOURCES COMMISSION MEETING on Wednesday, May 10 in Pasadena – At that meeting, Conservancy vice-president Donn Grenda heard the nomination of his 1912 Craftsman home, the Dunn House, to the National Register of Historic Resources.

-FOR SATURDAY, MAY 13, THE CONSERVANCY WILL OFFER ANOTHER 5K WALK THROUGH FASCINATING REDLANDS STREETS.
-This year’s free event, which is accompanied by a take-along booklet with turn-by-turn directions and tidbits of information about the sites along the route, will start near Augie’s Coffee House at 113 N Fifth Street, and took walkers through the historic neighborhoods of North Redlands.
+THE CONSERVANCY OFFERED ANOTHER 5K WALK THROUGH FASCINATING REDLANDS STREETS on Saturday, May 13.
+This year’s event, which was accompanied by a take-along booklet with turn-by-turn directions and tidbits of information about the sites along the route, started near Augie’s Coffee House at 113 N Fifth Street, and took walkers through the historic neighborhoods of North Redlands.
 You can learn more about the tour, and access the booklet to take the tour on your own, by clicking here.

-THURSDAY, MAY 18, RECEPTION AND DISCUSSION AT THE CRAFTSMAN HOME OF DONN AND JANET GRENDA – Donn and Janet Grenda will open their quintessential – and soon-to-be-listed – Craftsman home on Garden Street on Thursday, May 18 for a reception and a discussion of the archaeological discoveries uncovered by archaeologist Grenda after the family moved in a few years ago.
-The reception from 7-8:30pm is free and open to the public.
+RECEPTION & DISCUSSION AT THE CRAFTSMAN HOME OF DONN AND JANET GRENDA on May 18 – Donn and Janet Grenda opened their quintessential – and soon-to-be-listed – Craftsman home on Garden Street for a reception and a discussion of the archaeological discoveries uncovered by archaeologist Grenda after the family moved in a few years ago.

-TOUR OF CRAFTSMAN HOME NEIGHBORHOODS, LED BY TOM ATCHLEY – Closing the Fortnight activities will be the walk around Craftsman neighborhoods, organized by RAHS and led by Redlands historian Tom Atchley, scheduled for Saturday, May 20.
+TOUR OF CRAFTSMAN HOME NEIGHBORHOODS, LED BY TOM ATCHLEY – Closing the Fortnight activities was a walk around Craftsman neighborhoods, organized by RAHS and led by Redlands historian Tom Atchley.

-The Redlands Historic Preservation Fortnight is becoming an important series of events in Redlands, focusing on the forever value of the structures and sites that contribute to the character of Redlands.
-For more information, visit www.redlandsconservancy.org.
+The Redlands Historic Preservation Fortnight has become an important series of events in Redlands, focusing on the forever value of the structures and sites that contribute to the character of Redlands.